GrapesJS/cli/README.md

 npx grapesjs-dev-helper init -y
 ```

-1. The directory `src` will be created with few files inside and `index.js` is the entry point of your plugin.
+1. The directory `src` will be created with few files inside and `index.js` will be the entry point of your plugin.
 Before starting developing your plugin run the development server and follow the printed URL (eg. default is http://localhost:8080)

 ```sh
 npx grapesjs-dev-helper serve